-Enrollment into the College of Pharmacy or the College of Dental Medicine is required for enrollment in the MBA joint program.
+Enrollment into the College of Pharmacy or the College of Dental Medicine is required for enrollment in the Roseman MBA program.
+The program is not admitting new students.

 Residency Requirement

 The minimum course work that must be taken to fulfill Roseman MBA residency requirement is seven blocks (or 21 semester credits).
 Thus, a student may earn credit for graduate (MBA) courses/programs completed elsewhere but must at a minimum complete seven (7) courses/blocks at Roseman to be awarded a Roseman MBA.